soundpress/RulesOfNYC/docs/c13/index.rst

 Mobile food commissary or other facility approved by the Department means either

    (i) A commissary that complies with the requirements of Articles 81 and § 89.27 of the Health Code, or

-      (ii) Another facility providing storage and/or cleaning of no more than four Class D or Class E mobile food vending units, nor more than one food truck, in accordance with § 6-08 of this Chapter.
+   (ii) Another facility providing storage and/or cleaning of no more than four Class D or Class E mobile food vending units, nor more than one food truck, in accordance with 24 RCNY § 6-08.

 Mobile food vending unit means a food service establishment as defined in Article 81 of the Health Code located in a pushcart or truck, self or otherwise propelled, used to store, prepare, display, serve or sell food, or distribute food free of charge to the public, for consumption in a place other than in or on the unit.
 Any such pushcart or food truck is deemed a mobile food vending unit whether operated indoors or outdoors, on public, private or restricted space.
 A mobile food vending unit does not mean a stand or a booth.